theminstack/styled/README.md

 ### Override props type

 The props type of a styled component can be replaced using the `props` method.
-If they new props type is not compatible (assignable) to the original props type, then you must provide a map function to convert the new properties to those expected by the wrapped component.
+If they new props type is not compatible (assignable) to the original props type, then you must provide a map function to convert the new props to those expected by the wrapped component.

 **NOTE**: The `props` method must always be the first styled method used.
 It is not available after using the `use`, `set`, or `map` methods.